A BRIEF HISTORY OF MEDICINE

 From the mid-14th century the church allowed some dissections of human bodies at medical schools.
 However, Galen's ideas continued to dominate medicine and surgery.

 MEDICINE IN THE 16th CENTURY

 During the 16th century there were some improvements in medicine.
-However it remained basically the same as in the Middle Ages.
-Medicine was still dominated by the theory of the four humours.
+However, it remained basically the same as in the Middle Ages.
+Medicine was still dominated by the theory of the four humors.
 In 1546 a man Girolamo Fracastoro published a book called On Contagion.
 He suggested that infectious diseases were caused by 'disease seeds', which were carried by the wind or transmitted by touch.
-Unfortunately there was no way of testing his theory.
+Unfortunately, there was no way of testing his theory.

 In 1478 a book by the Roman doctor Celsus was printed.
 (The printing press made all books including medical ones much cheaper).
 The book by Celsus quickly became a standard textbook.
-However in the early 16th century a man named Theophrastus von Hohenheim (1493-1541) called himself Paracelsus (meaning beyond or surpassing Celsus).
+However, in the early 16th century, a man named Theophrastus von Hohenheim (1493-1541) called himself Paracelsus (meaning beyond or surpassing Celsus).
 He denounced all medical teaching not based on experiment and experience.
-However traditional ideas on medicine held sway for long afterwards.
+However traditional ideas on medicine held sway for long afterward.

 MEDICINE IN THE 17TH CENTURY

 In the 17th century medicine continued to advance.
 In the early 17th century an Italian called Santorio invented the medical thermometer.
 In 1628 William Harvey published his discovery of how blood circulates around the body.
 Harvey realized that the heart is a pump.
 Each time it contracts it pumps out blood.
 The blood circulates around the body.
 Harvey then estimated how much blood was being pumped each time.